PLANETORIAN/ILNB/README.md

-# React + Vite
+# BINARY BANDITS

 Smart Investment Tracker

 Overview
 Smart Investment Tracker is a unified financial management app that allows users to track, compare, and invest in mutual funds (MFs) and stocks from multiple platforms—all in one place.
 With AI-driven insights, a user-friendly interface, and one-click execution, this app simplifies investment decisions for both beginners and experienced investors.

 Key Features

-1️⃣ Automatic Portfolio Tracking
+1. Automatic Portfolio Tracking

-- Fetches data from *MF Central API, broker APIs*
+Fetches data from MF Central API and broker APIs

-- Displays *all investments* with execution links (e.g., "Buy more" button for funds).
+Displays all investments with execution links (e.g., "Buy more" button for funds)

-- Just like *PhonePe for bank balances*, but for stocks & mutual funds.
+Works like PhonePe for bank balances, but for stocks and mutual funds

-2️⃣ Smart AI-Powered Comparison Tool
+2. Smart AI-Powered Comparison and Recommendation Tool

-- Uses *AI/ML* to recommend *better performing* funds & stocks.
+Uses AI/ML to recommend better-performing funds and stocks

-- Simple visual indicators like:
+Provides simple visual indicators such as:

-  - *Trust Score* (⭐ ratings like Uber drivers)
-  - *Risk Meter* (🟢 Low | 🟠 Medium | 🔴 High)
-  - *Projected Returns* ("₹10,000 → ₹12,000 in 1 year" 📈)
+Trust Score (star ratings similar to ride-sharing apps)

+Risk Meter (Low, Medium, High)

+Projected Returns (e.g., "10,000 to 12,000 in 1 year")

-- Example: “Fund A is better than Fund B: 15% returns, same risk.
-Switch now? ✅”
+Example: “Fund A is better than Fund B: 15 percent returns with same risk.
+Switch now?”

+Also suggests similar or better-performing alternatives based on portfolio analysis

-3️⃣ One Dashboard for Tracking + Execution
+3. One Dashboard for Tracking and Execution

-- See all *MFs + stocks* in a *single interactive dashboard*.
+View all mutual funds and stocks in a single interactive dashboard

-- One-click execution: "Invest Now" button (like Amazon’s *"Buy Now"*).
+One-click execution through "Invest Now" button

-- No need to log in separately to MF Central or broker platforms.
+Eliminates the need to log in separately to MF Central or broker platforms

-4️⃣ Super Simple & Interactive UI
+4. Simple and Interactive User Interface

-- Uses *icons & plain-English summaries* for easy understanding.
+Clear, plain-English summaries for easy understanding
-- *One-click actions*:
-  - Compare funds (like Amazon product comparison)
-  - Quick Invest (like Uber’s "Book Ride")

-Real-Life Example
-Imagine your father uses this app to:
-1. *See all investments: *"Zerodha: ₹50K in stocks | MF Central: ₹1L in MFs."
-2. *Compare Funds: AI suggests switching to a **higher-return* fund.
-3. *Execute Instantly: Click *"Invest Now" to buy Fund B *without logging in elsewhere*.

-Tech Stack
-- *Frontend*: React.js
-- *Backend*: Node.js
-- *Database*: Firestore Database
-- *APIs*: MFU API, Broker APIs
-- *AI/ML*: Python (scikit-learn, TensorFlow)

-## 📜 License
-MIT License

----

-💡 *Built with love for investors!* 💙🚀
+One-click actions for comparing funds and executing investments

+Fund and stock comparisons function similar to product comparisons in e-commerce apps

+Includes real-time updates, filters, and sorting for better analysis

+5. Integrated Payment Gateway

+Seamless and secure transactions through integrated payment providers

+Users can invest, switch, or redeem without navigating to external portals